 [Regulation 224F inserted in Gazette 29 Jun 2001 p.
 3103-4; amended in Gazette 13 Apr 2007 p.
 1607.]

 224G.
-Family law information
+Family Law Act, Board’s duties under to give information

 (1) If the Board is required by the Family Law Act to give information to a person, nothing in these regulations (including regulation 224F) affects the Board’s obligation to give that information to that person or its ability to give information in accordance with subregulation (2).